TRUSTEES AND DIRECTORS

 - Four Parent Trustees

-- 11 Other Trustees (appointed by the Members under Article 50)
+- Eight Other Trustees (appointed by the Members under Article 50)

 The Trustees come from various professional backgrounds and contribute different skills.
 A mixture of experienced and newly appointed Trustees provides the benefits of both continuity and a fresh approach to the Board.

-The Board meets at least once a term.
-The two main committees (Education and Resources) meet earlier in the term.
+There are a minimum of five full Board meetings per academic year.
+The two main committees (Education and Resources) meet twice per term.
 The committees give detailed consideration to specific issues, take decisions on delegated matters and make recommendations to the full Board.

 All meetings are minuted by the Secretary to Trustees and circulated to all Trustees.
-Minutes are published here.
+Full Board minutes are published here.

 There is a Duty Trustee present at each Parents' Meeting.